tutsplus/tutsplus-getting-started-with-sequel/ARTICLE.markdown

 The arguments list consists of a hash of options.
 Each key matches a column in the table.
 If the record is successfully saved, you get the value of the primary key, usually an `id` property.
-That way, you have a means of accessing it later.
+That way, we have a means of accessing it later.

 ### Updating Data